StrongJoshua/ProjecTiles/README.txt

 Known Bugs
 ----------------------------------

-No turn in place for the mech drone
+No turn in place for the mech drone.
+There is a possibility that the pillar stretches when hit before detaching it from the base.
+Units turn instantaneously for aiming.

 ----------------------------------
 Credits